-Some of the characters you meet in the program will not cooperate until you get something for them, This makes it necessary for you to offer them something from your Inventory.
+Some of the characters you meet in the program will not cooperate until you get something for them.
+This makes it necessary for you to offer them something from your Inventory.
+Refer to "OFFERING Inventory Items To Characters" in Chapter Five.